odmills/portfolio/README.md

 ## Treasure Hunter Game
 - Get chests and avoid bandits
+- Custom rules can be used
 - Objects are placed randomly
-- Can create custom games

 ![alt-text-1](treasuredemo.gif)